Zedjones/Neighbor/NeighborDesignDoc.md

 ## Overview
 #### Theme/Setting/Genre
-Neighbor is a narrative driven game that uses minigames as an additional means to exhibit the story.
+Neighbor is a narrative (minigame instead) driven game that uses minigames as an additional means to exhibit the story.
 It takes place in a uniquely shaped apartment complex.
 Each floor has a different color scheme to add some variety to the world.
 You play as (We need a name for the character) who has come back from work at around 6:00 PM.
 #### Core Gameplay Mechanics Brief